uwnlp/nlp-corpora/doc/deepbank/README.md

 # deepbank

+Syntactic + semantic annotations on WSJ.

-This is version 1.1 of the DeepBank corpus contains HPSG and MRS syntactic and semantic annotations of sections 00 to 21 of the Wall Street Journal corpus.
+This is version 1.1 of the DeepBank corpus, which contains HPSG and MRS syntactic and semantic annotations of sections 00 to 21 of the Wall Street Journal corpus.
 These annotations are contained in binary files constructed by the annotation software.

 Original data:
 http://svn.delph-in.net/erg/tags/1214/